mclarty3/mclarty3/README.md

 Programmer, musician, player and creator of video games

 ## About Me
-I'm a recent graduate from Fordham University.
-I received my Bachelor's in Computer Science with a minor in Mathematics in 2021, and completed my Master's in C.S. with a concentration in A.I. in 2022.
+I graduated from Fordham University in 2022 with my bachelor's and master's in computer science, with a concentration in artificial intelligence.

-I currently work as an Analyst Developer for Gro Intelligence, a climate and agriculture data startup in NYC.
-I perform analysis on large and diverse datasets, and build interactive web applications to visualize and allow users to interact with the data.
+Professionally, I'm experienced with full-stack development, time series forecasting, and LLM integrations including RAG-based chatbots.

 Away from the computer, I like to:
 - 📖 read (typically nonfiction, though I'm currently really enjoying The Three Body Problem)
 - 🎺 play music (I play the trumpet and mess around on the keyboard)
 - 🛹 skate
-- 🍴 try new eateries around the city.
+- 🍴 try new eateries around the city
 ## 🛠 Skills
-- I use daily: `python` `pandas` `css`
+- I use daily: `python` `sklearn` `pandas` `css`
 - I know my way around: `c#` `html` `javascript` `lua`
 - I've dabbled with: `c++` `java` `bash`